-The best classes and workshops in Rome
+The best art classes, food experiences and italian courses in Rome

 Maybe you’re on vacation in Rome and want to do something memorable.
 Something that will set you apart from the tens of thousands of tourists flocking to the Vatican and gathering in hordes around the Colosseum.
 Or, maybe you live in Rome, and while you still get chills strolling by the Trevi Fountain at night, you’re feeling very “been there, done that” when it comes to sightseeing.